 - 1 bunch scallions chopped, for garnish

-- For the rice: Heat a 3 quart saucepan over medium-high heat, and add the olive oil.
-Add the onion, and saute for 5 minutes.
+- For the rice: Heat a 3 quart saucepan over medium-high heat, and add 1 tablespoon of olive oil.
+Add 1/2 cup of the chopped onion, and saute for 5 minutes.

 - Add the rice and continue to sauté for another 3 minutes more.